usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  companies never had more requests for devices than the number of devices available.
 Based on this information, the trade association recommended that the Department require one audio description device for every two auditoriums, with a minimum of two devices per movie theater.

- <p>In addition to comments criticizing the proposed scoping,
- commenters also addressed the Department's belief that most movie theaters utilize multi-channel headsets to meet their assistive listening device obligations.
+In addition to comments criticizing the proposed scoping, commenters also addressed the Department's belief that most movie theaters utilize multi-channel headsets to meet their assistive listening device obligations.
 A couple of movie theaters indicated that they have the